-Shawn graduated magna cum laude from Harvard and earned a Masters degree from Harvard Divinity School in Christian and Buddhist ethics.
-For seven years, Shawn also served as an Officer of Harvard, living in Harvard Yard and counseling students through the stresses of their first year.
-Though he now travels extensively for his work, Shawn continues to conduct original psychology research on happiness and organizational achievement in collaboration with Yale University and the Institute for Applied Positive Research.
+Shawn graduated magna cum laude from Harvard and earned a Masters Degree from Harvard Divinity School in Christian and Buddhist Ethics.
+For seven years, Shawn also served as an Officer of Harvard living in Harvard Yard and counseling students through the stresses of their first year.
+Shawn continues to conduct original psychology research on happiness and organizational achievement in collaboration with Yale University, Columbia University, and the Institute for Applied Positive Research.

-Michelle Gielan, CoFounder of the Institute for Applied Positive Research, is an expert on the science of positive communication and how to use it to fuel success.
-She works with Fortune 500 companies and schools to raise employee engagement, productivity and happiness at work.
-Michelle is a member of Zappos’ Downtown Project Global Think Tank on Education.
+Michelle works with Fortune 500 companies and schools to raise employee engagement, productivity and happiness at work.
 She holds a Master of Applied Positive Psychology from the University of Pennsylvania.

-Michelle graduated cum laude in Computer Engineering.
+Michelle graduated cum laude in Computer Engineering from Tufts University.
 Her research and advice have received attention from Forbes, USA Today, CNN, FOX and NPR.

-Amy has consulted for over 15 years with businesses, foundations, and nonprofits around the country about how to create positive and productive leaders.
-A serial entrepreneur, Amy brings both passion and practicality to Good Think.
-Amy was appointed by President Clinton to serve a five-year term on the Board of Directors for the Corporation for National Service (which oversees AmeriCorps), and was named a Point of Light by Presidents Bush and Clinton.
-Amy received her MBA from Yale School of Management and BA from Harvard.
+Amy was appointed by President Clinton to serve a five-year term on the Board of Directors for the Corporation for National Service (which oversees AmeriCorps) and was named a Point of Light by Presidents Bush and Clinton.
+Amy received her MBA from Yale School of Management and graduated cum laude, with a BA in Government from Harvard.